 Best Locally Sourced: CS Fishery Line-Caught Albacore

 This line-caught albacore is landed by small-boat fishermen in Garibaldi, Oregon, one of several small canneries that process the catch in facilities along the Oregon coast.
-CS Fishery (the CS stands for “community-supported”) utilizes its fleet to support the local economy and ensure only the freshest albacore end up in the canner.
-The albacore caught off the Pacific Northwest coast are smaller and younger than those caught elsewhere in the world, and are repeatedly found to have no issues with mercury.
+CS Fishery (the CS stands for “community-supported”) aims to utilize its fleet to support the local economy and ensure only the freshest albacore end up in the canner.
+The albacore caught off the Pacific Northwest coast are smaller and younger than those caught elsewhere in the world, and have been found to have no issues with mercury, according to Oregon State University's Seafood Lab.

 Each large 7.5-ounce can contains sashimi-grade white albacore loin, flavored with Oregon olive oil and sea salt that’s hand-harvested merely miles away.
 Of all the tuna we tasted, these fillets were the most beautifully packed, with a single loin that fills the can perfectly.
 Pro tip: This tuna makes the best classic tuna noodle casserole in the world, but be sure to mix in the released juices before adding to any recipe.
 If you drain, the lean meat will be a bit dry.